MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 ### Install dependencies, login to npm, and publish the results
 Run 'npm i' in the terminal to install the dependencies specified in the package.json file.

-Run 'npm publish' in the terminal.
+Run 'npm adduser' and follow the instructions to login or sign up.

--If you have not logged in to npm yet, look at [setup from scratch](SETUP_FROM_SCRATCH.md) to see how.
+Run 'npm publish'.

 ### Publishing a new version
 Change the version in the package.json file.

-Run npm publish.
+Run 'npm publish'.

+### Creating a typescript module from scratch.
+Follow the instructions at [setup from scratch](SETUP_FROM_SCRATCH.md) to figure out how to create your own typescript module.